openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_Object_Detection_API_Models.md

 You can download TensorFlow\* Object Detection API models from the <a href="https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md">TensorFlow 1 Detection Model Zoo</a> or <a href="https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md">TensorFlow 2 Detection Model Zoo</a>.

-<strong>NOTE</strong>: Before converting, make sure you have configured the Model Optimizer.
+> **NOTE**: Before converting, make sure you have configured the Model Optimizer.
 For configuration steps, refer to [Configuring the Model Optimizer](../../../Deep_Learning_Model_Optimizer_DevGuide.md).

-To convert a TensorFlow\* Object Detection API model, go to the `<INSTALL_DIR>/tools/model_optimizer` directory and run the `mo` script with the following required parameters:
+To convert a TensorFlow\* Object Detection API model, run the `mo` command with the following required parameters:

 * `--input_model <path_to_frozen.pb>` --- File with a pre-trained model (binary or text .pb file after freezing) OR `--saved_model_dir <path_to_saved_model>` for the TensorFlow\* 2 models
 * `--transformations_config <path_to_subgraph_replacement_configuration_file.json>` --- A subgraph replacement configuration file with transformations description.
 For the models downloaded from the TensorFlow\* Object Detection API zoo, you can find the configuration files in the `<PYTHON_SITE_PACKAGES>/openvino/tools/mo/front/tf` directory.
 Use: